Orpius/SDK/docs/UserGuide/index.md

 * **WebPageRetriever** – Retrieve the HTTP response for a specified URL.
   Allows for the use of web APIs.
 * **WebSearch** – Allows an AI agent to search the internet.
 A search provider API key is required.
-  * **Notifier** – send notifications to a user.
+* **Notifier** – Send notifications to a user.
 A notification may also be sent by email to the user.
   The user's email is never provided to an agent.
 * **CodeExecution** – Compiles and runs managed code and passes the results back to the agent.
   This allows the assistant to complete tasks that require calculations,